ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 Keyboard support for the component includes:

-- Left/right arrow keys to navigate between menu items when focused;
+- Left/right arrow keys to navigate between menu items when focused.
-- Enter/Space keys to trigger an active menu item button;
+- Enter/Space keys to trigger an active menu item button.
-- Esc key to collapse the mega menu;
+- Esc key to collapse the mega menu.

 Open on hover is not currently supported by `<amp-mega-menu>` due to UX and accessibility concerns.
 In particular, we want to avoid scenarios where: